Perfect Chocolate Cake Recipe

-For years I couldn’t wait to order dessert when we were dining out for a special occasion.
+For years I could not wait to order dessert when we were dining out for a special occasion.
 I would always go for the chocolate cake.
-Chocolate cake is really great.
+Chocolate cake is really great!
 Except that it really wasn’t really great most of the time.
-Over and over again I found it to be overly sweet, almost too sweet to eat, if you can imagine that, or a bit dry.
-A dry cake is not a good thing.
-So I began to opt for other desserts to enjoy when out and about, because if you’re going to enjoy something indulgent like chocolate cake, it better darn well be worth it, right?
+Over and over again I found it to be overly sweet, almost too sweet to eat (if you can imagine that), or a bit dry.
+A dry cake is not a good thing at all.
+So I began to opt for other desserts to enjoy when out and about, because if you are going to enjoy something indulgent like chocolate cake, it better darn well be worth it, right?

-This cake is shown with this fluffy American Chocolate Buttercream Frosting: Chocolate Buttercream Frosting Recipe
+This chocolate cake is shown frosted with a decadent fluffy American Chocolate Buttercream Frosting: Chocolate Buttercream Frosting Recipe

 - 1 teaspoon baking soda